conradoalexsander/leTransactions-FullstackJs-app/README.md

 ## <h2 id="about-the-project"> :mortar_board: &nbsp; &nbsp; About The Project </h2>

-"In modern projects it is increasingly common to use architectures based on services or microservices.
-In these complex environments, errors can arise in different layers of the application (backend, frontend, mobile, desktop) and even in different services.
-Thus, it is very important that developers can centralize all error records in one place, from where they can monitor and make better decisions.
-In this project, we will implement a system to centralize application error records." - Codenation
+“Rule No. 1: Never lose money.
+Rule No. 2: Never forget rule No.1” – Warren Buffett

-Project developed during the AceleraDev C#, a developer bootcamp organized by <a href="https://www.codenation.dev/">Codenation</a> focused in C# and ASP .NET Core API application.
+Project developed during the Fullstack Js course, a developer bootcamp organized by <a href="https://www.igti.com.br/">IGTI</a> focused in Js - React.js, Node.js and MongoDB (local and Atlas).

 <p align="center">
 <img